Table of contents

 • Mission: What are you here to do?
 What are your values?

-• Vision: What do you aspire to be once you achieve your goals?
+• Vision: What do you hope to become?

 Write out your brand story

-Your brand story tells your target audience who you are and why your business exists.
-Putting your brand identity into words is a powerful way to build trust and stand out, especially when you’re a new business owner and don’t have reviews or a big following yet.
+Your brand story tells your audience who you are and why your business exists.
+It’s a powerful way to build trust, especially early on.

 Design your brand’s visual identity